mikeroyal/Open-Source-Security-Guide/README.md

 # Security Tools
 [Back to the Top](https://github.com/mikeroyal/Open-Source-Security-Guide#table-of-contents)

+[Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).

+[Coreboot](https://doc.coreboot.org/getting_started/index.html) is a replacement for your BIOS / UEFI with a strong focus on boot speed, security and flexibility.
+It is designed to boot your operating system as fast as possible without any compromise to security, with no back doors.

+[TianoCore](https://www.tianocore.org/) is a community project supporting an open source implementation of the Unified Extensible Firmware Interface (UEFI).
+EDK II is a modern, feature-rich, cross-platform firmware development environment for the UEFI and UEFI Platform Initialization (PI) specifications.

+[OWASP Zed Attack Proxy (ZAP)](https://owasp.org/www-project-zap/) is a free, open-source penetration testing tool being maintained under the umbrella of the Open Web Application Security Project (OWASP).
+ZAP is designed specifically for testing web applications and is both flexible and extensible.
+Great for pentesters, devs, QA, and CI/CD integration.
+At its core, ZAP is what is known as a "man-in-the-middle proxy."

 [SELinux](https://github.com/SELinuxProject/selinux) is a security enhancement to Linux which allows users and administrators more control over access control.
 Access can be constrained on such variables as which users and applications can access which resources.
 These resources may take the form of files.
 Standard Linux access controls, such as file modes (-rwxr-xr-x) are modifiable by the user and the applications which the user runs.
 Conversely, SELinux access controls are determined by a policy loaded on the system which may not be changed by careless users or misbehaving applications.

 [AppArmor](https://www.apparmor.net/) is an effective and easy-to-use Linux application security system.
 AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited.
 AppArmor supplements the traditional Unix discretionary access control (DAC) model by providing mandatory access control (MAC).
 It has been included in the mainline Linux kernel since version 2.6.36 and its development has been supported by Canonical since 2009.